31 May 1949 - 27 March 2023

 Thank you, for your fire and fight within; your loyalty and laughter; your steely stubborn strength; and your reassuring council.

-I will miss your conversation with all and any, at the Cossies Cafe on Crown.
+I will miss your conversation with all and any, at the ole Cossies Cafe on Crown.
 I will even miss your jokes and your formal jeans and sandles.

-So for all thank yous said and unsaid, and for all you'd generously do, Dad, Doctor, Nick and Papa, we remember you.
+So for all thankyous said and unsaid, and for all you'd generously do, Dad, Doctor, Nick and Papa, we remember you.

-Here we bury Papa, but in the silence I ask myself, where have the old men gone?
-Are they at a pub somewhere?
-I know Dad is there for I can hear him, telling tall tales to Bruce and Tom.
-They watch and cheer together, as the Wallabies reschool New Zealand.
+Are they at the game somewhere?
+I know Dad is there for I can hear him, telling tales and singing songs.
+Those old men all cheer together, as the Wallabies reschool New Zealand.
 My Dad is even called upon to convert the final try.
-With strong young legs and red medieval locks of hair, my Dad wins that test match.
-He wins it again and again, and again, and again.
-Yes, that is where my father's gone, and there he waits with beer and chair for us all.
-So you see, my father is not buried here.
+With strong young legs and med-ieval lock of hair, my Dad wins that match.
+And he wins again and again through his trusty old TV remote.
+So you see my father is not buried here, for there he lives with beer and chair for us all.